 How will Ramazan in Fethiye affect your holiday?

 Well, put simply; it won’t affect it at all – especially if it’s summer and you are heading to the bigger resorts of Ölüdeniz, Hisarönü and Çalış.
 There are more clues in Fethiye itself but, even then, you have to look for them.

 Not every Turkish person in the Fethiye region will be fasting during Ramazan.
 Some of our Turkish friends are not religious at all and don’t observe any type of fasting.
-Other friends will choose to give something up – usually alcohol – for the duration of Ramazan and then we have other friends who will be observing the fasting hours in strict fashion, although in summer, some might take in a drink of water occasionally, as they work through the day.
+Other friends will choose to give something up – usually alcohol or cigarettes – for the duration of Ramazan.
+And then we have other friends who will be observing the fasting hours in strict fashion.
+Although in summer, some might take in a drink of water occasionally, as they work through the day.

 Spare a thought for your waiter!

-Just becuase it’s Ramazan, Fethiye does not close for business!
+Just because it’s Ramazan, the Fethiye area does not close for business!
 The summer tourist season, in particular, is very important to the economy of Fethiye and, during these months, the weather is scorching, the days are long and hotels and restaurants are packed, meaning staff are extra busy.
 Some of these staff may also be fasting!